Ukraine primes air defences for new Russian winter assault on power grid | Headlines

 Naiev said one round fired by Gepard flak guns costs less than $1,000, making them more cost-effective.
 Each Gepard has radar with an effective radius of 12 km (7.5 miles).
 Ukraine does not have enough to cover all its territory but Naiev said large-calibre machine guns such as the U.S.-made M2 Browning helped fill the gaps.

-Anton, a crewman responsible for finding targets, spoke of the excitement when the crew shot down drones during two night attacks in August.
+Anton, a crewman in the Gepard which hit five Shaheds last month, spoke of the excitement when the crew shot down drones during two night attacks in August.
 "Adrenaline, emotional overload... you can't convey it with words," he said.
 "We are not frightened.
 It drives us on to work (hard) and destroy targets in the Ukrainian sky."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)